syingduo/ffpe-filtering/README.md

 samplename.T.bam.bai

-The maf file should contain the following columns, which can be extracted from the original maf file from somaticwrapper pipeline (remember to remove _T for the sample name in the Tumor_Sample_Barcode)
+The maf file should contain the following columns, which can be extracted from the original maf file from somaticwrapper pipeline **Note:** The sample name, sample directory name, and `Tumor_Sample_Barcode` must be the same.

 Hugo_Symbol     Chromosome      Start_Position  End_Position    Strand  Variant_Classification  Variant_Type    Reference_Allele        Tumor_Seq_Allele1       Tumor_Seq_Allele2       Tumor_Sample_Barcode